-Construction costs for the trails development is estimated at \$6.995 million.
-This includes new trail segments and upgrades to trails and infrastructure
+Construction costs for the trails development is estimated at \$3.665 million.71 This includes new trail segments and upgrades to trails and infrastructure.

-Table 14.
+Table 15.
 Break O Day Trails Capital Spending Estimates(\$ 2022 prices)

-Break O Day Trails Estimates Proposed Capital Spending \$2022 prices Georges Bay Trail (existing and proposed) \$4,000,000 St Patricks Head Walking Trail (proposed and existing) \$650,000 Moulting Bay Cultural Trail (proposed). \$400,000 The Nicholas Range Adventure Trail (proposed). \$400,000 The Leeabarra, Douglas Apsley Multi Day Walk \$600,000 St Marys to Cornwall Rail Trail (total) \$945,000 Total Capital Costs \$6,995,000
+Break O Day Trails Estimates Proposed Capital Spending \$2022 prices Georges Bay Trail (existing and proposed) \$1,000,000 Bay of Fires Lodge Walk (existing) \$60,000 St Patricks Head Walking Trail (proposed and existing) \$650,000 Moulting Bay Cultural Trail (proposed). \$400,000 The Nicholas Range Adventure Trail (proposed). \$400,000 The Leeabarra, Douglas Apsley Multi Day Walk \$100,000 St Marys to Cornwall Rail Trail (total) \$945,000

-$^{67}$ In this report walkers cover casual walkers on the trails, bush walkers and trail runners.
+$^{^{\}rm 68}$ In this report walkers cover casual walkers on the trails, bush walkers and trail runners.

-&lt;sup>68 Regional income is the total net income generated from the activity and covers wages and salaries of employees and profits of businesses within the region.
+69 Regional income is the total net income generated from the activity and covers wages and salaries of employees and profits of businesses within the region.
 It includes income generated directly within the business and indirect income, which is generated in other regional businesses (wages and profits) from the multiplier impacts of employee spending on the region.
 In the modelling of income generated, income tax and GST on spending, are both treated as leakages from the region.

-&lt;sup>69 Regional income is the total net income generated from the activity and covers wages and salaries of employees and profits of businesses within the region.
+70 Regional income is the total net income generated from the activity and covers wages and salaries of employees and profits of businesses within the region.
 It includes income generated directly within the business and indirect income, which is generated in other regional businesses (wages and profits) from the multiplier impacts of employee spending on the region.
 In the modelling of income generated, income tax and GST on spending, are both treated as leakages from the region.